paschalogu/Terraform/README.md

 terraform apply
 ```

 Terraform will display the changes to be made to your AWS infrastructure.
 Type **`yes`** and press Enter to confirm and apply the changes.
-To see the state of the infrastructure, run the command below `terraform state list`
+To see the state of the infrastructure, run the command below `terraform state list`.

 ```bash
 terraform state list